-The annual inflation rate in Malawi edged down to 8.4 percent in August of 2021 from 8.7 percent in the previous month.
-It was the lowest inflation rate since February, amid a slowdown in prices of food (9.7 percent vs 10.3 percent in July), largely due to lower maize grain prices.
+The annual inflation rate in Malawi rose to 8.9 percent in September of 2021 from 8.4 percent in the previous month.
+It was the highest inflation rate since June, boosted by rising food prices (10.9 percent vs 9.7 percent in August).
 At the same time, inflation remained steady for non-food products (at 7.2 percent).
-On a monthly basis, consumer prices went up 0.9 percent, after a 0.1 percent uptick in the previous month. source: National Statistical Office of Malawi
+On a monthly basis, consumer prices went up 1.9 percent, after a 0.9 percent increase in the previous month. source: National Statistical Office of Malawi

 Inflation Rate in Malawi averaged 13.95 percent from 2001 until 2021, reaching an all time high of 37.90 percent in February of 2013 and a record low of 6.30 percent in December of 2010.
 This page provides the latest reported value for - Malawi Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Malawi Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.